-A standard control that can initiate the refreshing of a table view’s contents.
+A standard control that can initiate the refreshing of a scroll view’s contents.

 - iOS 6.0+

-You link a refresh control to a table through an associated table view controller object.
-The table view controller handles the work of adding the control to the table’s visual appearance and managing the display of that control in response to appropriate user gestures.
+UICollection.
+You link a refresh control to a scroll view through an associated view controller object.
+The view controller handles the work of adding the control to the view’s visual appearance and managing the display of that control in response to appropriate user gestures.

-In addition to assigning a refresh control to a table view controller’s
+In addition to assigning a refresh control to a view controller’s

 refresh property, you must configure the target and action of the control itself.
 The control does not initiate the refresh operation directly.
 Instead, it sends the